TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

 .. _extending-examples-feusers:

-Example 1: extending the fe\_users table
+Example 1: Extending the fe\_users Table
 """"""""""""""""""""""""""""""""""""""""

 The "examples" extension adds two fields to the "fe\_users" table.